gnomedeplume/ATSBlockPause/README.md

 2. Open the .sln file with Visual Studio.
 (I am using Visual Studo 2019 and .Net 4.7.2)
 3. Build the Solution

-The .dll file should now be in `ATSBlockPause\bin\Debug`.
+The ATSBlockPause.dll file should now be in `ATSBlockPause\bin\Debug`.
 Follow the instructions for installing the pre-built mod using your .dll instead.